epw/consensus/Consensus Book.md

 A very special boulder I keep in my basement - An object, +safe, +immobile, +rare

+An ornately carved statue with sharp edges - An object, +social, +dangerous, +rare

 Terror - An emotion, +social, +forbidden, +dangerous

 ### Tags